tyleretters/nor.the-rn.info/_pages/about.md

 My practice incorporates software, electronic music, writing, new media, design, and photography.

+I work at [Output, Inc.](https://output.com) as a Senior Web Engineer.

 I hold a Bachelor of Fine Arts in graphic design from Columbia College Chicago.

 I don't spend much time on social media anymore, but here are my accounts: